kstypik/letteranne/README.md

 #### Backend

-With `just` installed, you can run the command below to set the local environment variables and build Docker images:
+With `just` installed, you can run the command below to set the local environment variables, install Python & Node on your machine through mise and build Docker images:

 ```bash
 just setup